eraofchaos/eraofchaos.github.io/Main Story/Chapter 13_12.md

  **Name:** 13-12 Battle on the Plain

  **Description:** Two armies battle on the plain.
-Blood and viscera mingle with fallen swords and useless armour.
+Blood and viscera mingle with fallen swords and useless armor.
 The only sounds are cries, screams and the ringing of sword on sword.
 We charge.

  **Related to:** [Main Story Chapter 13](/Main Story/Chapter 13/)